abreumatheus/TechStartPro/README.md

 You must have Docker and Docker Compose installed for this option two work.

 Obs: Make sure you're in the right folder.
-The main project folder (`tech_start_pro`), which contains the `manage.py` file.
+The main project folder (`tech_start_pro`), which contains the `docker-compose.yaml` file.

 ```
 docker-compose up -d
 ```

-Now you can access the application and full API documentation at `http://localhost:8000/`
+You can now access the application and full API documentation at `http://localhost:8000/`.

 ### Virtual Environment

-To setup the virutal environment (here i'm using pipenv) you must run the following commands on your preffered terminal:
+To setup the virtual environment (i'm using pipenv here) you must run the following commands on your preffered terminal:

 Obs: Make sure you're in the right folder.
 The main project folder (`tech_start_pro`), which contains the `manage.py` file.